angular/zone.js/README.md

 These hooks allow you to change the behavior of `window.setTimeout`, `window.setInterval`, etc.
 While in this zone, calls to `window.setTimeout` will redirect to `zone.setTimeout`.

+### `zone.requestAnimationFrame`, `zone.webkitRequestAnimationFrame`, `zone.mozRequestAnimationFrame`

+These hooks allow you to change the behavior of `window.requestAnimationFrame()`, `window.webkitRequestAnimationFrame`, and `window.mozRequestAnimationFrame`.

+By default the callback is executed in the zone where those methods have been called to avoid growing the stack size on each recursive call.

 ### `zone.addEventListener`

 This hook allows you to intercept calls to `EventTarget.addEventListener`.